-The Forest in Septimus Heap is filled with carnivorous trees, wolverines, and nasty witches and not a place to enter without caution.
+- The Forest is filled with carnivorous trees, wolverines and nasty witches, and not a place to enter without caution.
 Septimus and Nicko get almost killed in Flyte in this Forest.

-The Low Countries in Queste are also implied to be dangerous.
+- In Queste, the forests of the Low Countries are also implied to be dangerous.

 "I mean, sure, we usually get two or three violent-dismemberment hiker deaths a week around here; that's going on as long as anybody can remember.
 But a hundred and fifty-eight dead in two days seems like a lot.
 Doc Smelkins examined all of the body pieces we were able to find, and he ruled out natural causes such as hookworm."